seananderson/phd/introduction.md

 possible, they have happened with surprising frequency in the last 100 years REF?.

-@taleb2007 writes about the concept of heavy-tailed events in detail.
-He uses the term 'black swan' to refer to surprising and improbable events that have major consequences and are typically rationalized in retrospect.
-The discovery of a single black swan is sufficient to disprove the hypothesis that all swans are white.
-Many of the major events that have shaped recent human history could be considered black swan.
-For example, with hindsight, World War II was a black swan.
-TODO The great depression could be considered a black swan.
-In recent years, the fields of finance and sociology have moved towards systematically measuring these heavy-tailed events [@sornette2009; @janczura2012;
+@taleb2007 wrote about the concept of heavy-tailed events in detail.
+He coined the term 'black swan' to refer to rare events with large impact that are typically rationalized in retrospect.
+For ornithologists, the discovery of a single black-coloured swan was sufficient to disprove the hypothesis that all swans are white.
+Many of the major events that have shaped human history could be considered black swans.
+For example, with hindsight, World War I and II, the great depression, and the spread of the Internet could be considered black swan events [@taleb2007].
+In recent years, the fields of finance and sociology have moved towards systematically measuring these heavy-tailed events [e.g.
-@johnson2013b].
+@sornette2009; @janczura2012; @johnson2013b].

 <!--bar-yaslam guy - complexity institute-->

-Ecology has likewise seen a move towards focusing on risk and extremeness [@jentsch2007; @thompson2013, Fig. \ref{fig:wos}].
-Recent work in ecology has noted the frequency and influence of population dynamic catastrophes [@gerber2001; @ward2007], ecological surprises [@lindenmayer2010; @doak2008], counterintuitive responses of populations to management [@pine-iii2009], and even explored how the specific concept of black swans could apply to ecology and evolution [@nunez2012].
+Ecology has likewise seen a move towards focusing on risk and extremeness [e.g.
+@gerber2001; @jentsch2007; @thompson2013, Fig. \ref{fig:wos}].
+Recent work in
+ecology has noted the frequency and influence of population dynamic catastrophes [@gerber2001; @ward2007], ecological surprises [@lindenmayer2010;
+@doak2008], counterintuitive responses of populations to management [@pine-iii2009], and even explored how the specific concept of black swans could apply to ecology and evolution [@nunez2012].
 Discussion of the importance of catastrophic events has a long history in the ecological literature.
 As early as 1898, @bumpus1899 observed that a severe winter storm off Providence, Rhode Island killed a disproportionate number of very small and large sparrows (and this thesis uncovers a number of other catastrophic events from the 1800s).
-In the 1990s, both @sugihara1990 (under the concept TODO CHANGE of fractals) and @mangel1994 (under the concept of catastrophes) highlighted extreme events as perhaps the most important force behind how long species persist in nature.
+In the 1990s, both @sugihara1990 (using fractals) and @mangel1994 (using population catastrophes) highlighted extreme events as perhaps the most important force behind how long species persist in nature.

 \begin{figure}[htbp]
 \centering